 The largest single event taking place during Oktoberfest time is the Trachten- und Schützenzug on the first Sunday.
 More than 9000 Trachtler and riflemen are marching from Maximiliansbrücke to the Theresienwiese.
-The parade starts at 9:45 a.m. and is lead by the Münchner Kindl (Munich child), Munich’s personification in the shape of a young woman, actually depicting the monk of the city arms.
-More than two hours and a march of five and a half kilometers later, it enters Oktoberfest at Esperantoplatz, where the participating groups are separated from their horses, so that the human participants are able to take their seats in the beer tents.
+The parade starts at 9:45 a.m. and is led by the Münchner Kindl (Munich child), Munich’s personification in the shape of a young woman, actually depicting the monk of the city arms.
+More than two hours and a march of five and a half kilometres later, it enters Oktoberfest at Esperantoplatz, where the participating groups are separated from their horses so that the human participants are able to take their seats in the beer tents.

 Festring München, the organizer of the event, constructs 14 stands alongside the parade’s route.
 Seats can be purchased via München Ticket for 35 Euros.
 As horses are separated from the parade before entering the Theresienwiese, you should not watch it directly at Oktoberfest.